common name: eastern bloodsucking conenose (official), kissing bug, Mexican bed bug

 Introduction - Distribution - Description - Habitat - Biology - Life Cycle - Hosts - Medical Importance - Management - Selected References

 The eastern bloodsucking conenose, Triatoma sanguisuga (LeConte), belongs to the subfamily Triatominae, known as the kissing bugs.
 Kissing bugs are members of a larger group known as assassin bugs.
 Assassin bugs are named for their habit of attacking and voraciously feeding on insects with their piercing-sucking mouthparts.
 In this way, assassin bugs can reduce pest insect populations, and are considered beneficial (Drees and Jackman 1999).
-Kissing bugs, despite their affectionate vernacular name, are particularly threatening “assassins” who require blood meals to survive and reproduce.
+Kissing bugs, despite their affectionate vernacular name, are particularly threatening “assassins” that require blood meals to survive and reproduce.

 Figure 1.
 Triatoma sanguisuga (LeConte), the eastern bloodsucking conenose, with a dime shown for scale.
 Photograph by Alexander Wild, used with permission.

 Triatoma sanguisuga is a known vector of American trypanosomiasis (or Chagas Disease) in South America, a debilitating illness caused by the parasite Trypanosoma cruzi.
 This parasite has a complex life cycle, relying on both invertebrate vectors (such as the eastern bloodsucking conenose) and mammalian hosts (such as humans, livestock and rats) to reproduce and spread.
 This disease is a problem in South and Central America and has been detected in the United States, but has not been demonstrated to cause high levels of local infections (Florida Department of Health 2016).